adrianzapala/adrianzapala.github.io/README.md

 - astronomy,
 - space engineering.

+Major projects:
+MSc thesis (project).
+The use of advanced text methods to analyze the structure of the www network.
+[Python, Beautiful Soup, Scrappy, regex, XPath, Mersenne Twister, CSV, HTML, CSS]

 <!--
 **adrianzapala/adrianzapala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.